Reinert Center Fellowship

-- Write one blog post per semester for the Reinert Center blog (The Notebook), to share information with the wider SLU community on some aspect of their projects
+- Write one blog post per semester for the Reinert Center blog (The Notebook), to share information with the wider SLU community on some aspect of the project

-- Complete their proposed projects by the end of the fellowship period
+- Complete the proposed project by the end of the fellowship period*

-- Prepare a short reflection on their experience as faculty fellows, including expectations for how their projects might evolve, at the end of the fellowship period
+- Prepare a short reflection on the experience of serving as a faculty fellow, including expectations for how the project might evolve, at the end of the fellowship period

 Examples of projects that might be appropriate for Reinert Center Fellows are as follows: